geological-survey-of-queensland/vocabularies/README.md

 2. Restart the Test VocPrez to refresh the VocPrez cache (we will automate this step).
 3. The vocabulary is now published in the Test VocPrez at https://test.vocabs.gsq.digital

+## How to review and validate a vocabulary
+See the instructions at [Vocabulary Review Process](https://github.com/geological-survey-of-queensland/vocabularies/wiki/Vocabulary-Review-Process)

 ## How to publish a vocabulary to VocPrez Production
 1. Verify that the URI of the vocabulary is valid and does not collide with an existing URI.
 URIs are in the format  http://linked.data.gov.au/def/vocabulary-name